 Topics: Introduction to the Capstone Project and RHIA Exam Preparation

-Topics: Developing the Project Report; Health Statistics and Research Support Review
+Topics: Developing the Project Report; Information Protection: Access, Disclosure, Archival, Privacy and Security

-Topics: Developing the Project Report; Information Technology and Systems Review
+Topics: Developing the Project Report; Informatics, Analytics, and Data Use

-Topics: Developing the Project Report; Organization and Management Review
+Topics: Developing the Project Report; Informatics, Analytics, and Data Use, continued

 Topics: Project Presentation; RHIA Exam Simulation